tmscarla/kafka-twitter/README.md

 3. `Kafka`: we used Apache Kafka to store the tweets.
 Our specific setup was made of 1 machine running both Zookeeper and Kafka, and 2 machines as additional Kafka brokers.

 ## Get started with KafkaTwitter!

-### Setup Apache Kafka
+### 1. Local setup
+This is the basic setup if you want to run the application on a single machine.
+In this case your machine will host the client, the AppServer and both Kafka and Zookeeper.
+If you want to run the application in a distributed scenario, jump to the end of the README.

-First of all, you need Apache Kafka.
+1. First of all, you need Apache Kafka.
 In order to do so, just follow the simple instructions provided on the [Confluent Platform Quick Start](https://docs.confluent.io/current/quickstart/ce-quickstart.html#ce-quickstart) page.
 In a few minutes you should be able download and setup all you need; at that point just open your favorite terminal and run:
 ```console
 foo@bar:~$ <PATH-TO-CONFLUENT>/bin/confluent local start
 ```
-And that's it with Kafka, as simple as that :-)
+And that's it with Kafka, as simple as that :)

-This is the basic setup if you want to run the application on a single machine.
-In this case your machine will host the client, the AppServer and both Kafka and Zookeeper.
-If you want to run the application in a distributed scenario, jump to the end of this file.
-### Run the Application Server
-The Application Server will serve all the REST calls of the clients so it's the first thing that has to be started.
-In order to do so you need:
+1. The Application Server will serve all the REST calls of the clients so it's the first thing that has to be started.
+In order to do open the `Server.py` file and jump to lat lines of the code.

-1. Check the IP set at the end of the `Server.py` file.
 You should see something like:
 ```python
 if __name__ == '__main__':
     app.run(host='127.0.0.1', port='5000', debug=True)